-With teeth gnashed, Dad gunned it for the gas station, running another red light then slamming on the brakes as we came to a sea of blue lights in the gas station lot.
+With teeth gnashed, Dad gunned it for the gas station, running yet another red then slamming the brakes as we came to a sea of blue lights in the gas station lot.
 Dad got the car to the curb, where the police were grappling with a body on the ground.
 We gawked from the window.
 Well, Dad and I did, Ali leaped into action.

 Ali had already unbuckled her seat belt and opened the door.
 Now we watched as my little sister, clad in pink, shot across the lot to the scene, where she knelt beside the figure lying on his stomach, arms behind his back.

 We rushed after my little sister, who had scurried up and was now talking with the man in custody.
 She nodded and said something I couldn’t hear, as the police closed in, looking around to see why this little girl was around.
 The suspect, with one pocked cheek to the ground, shot a toothless smile at my sister.
 I couldn’t believe it.
 Beside him lay a ski mask and just out of reach, an old rusted crowbar.

 “No, probably not.”